 Compared to Bluetooth audio streaming, AirPlay is supposed to sound better due to wider bandwidth that Wi-Fi provides.
 As for the AirPlay 2 update, it adds the ability to stream music to multiple audio devices simultaneously.
 You could use it to cue a song on your iPhone and play it in multiple rooms around the house at the same time, or choose which AirPlay speaker to stream to in your house.

 Plus, any third-party apps using the AirPlay 2 audio toolkit will let you do the same thing.
-Another cool AirPlay 2 feature will let you create shared "up next" playlist, or multi-user playlists, within Apple Music.
-So, with AirPlay 2 and Apple Music, your friends can add their own music to the mix, Apple said.
+Another cool AirPlay 2 feature is the ability to create a shared "up next" playlist, or multi-user playlists right within Apple Music.
+So, with AirPlay 2 and Apple Music, your friends can add their own music to the mix.
 You even take an incoming call or play a game on your device without interrupting the music.

 Apple AirPlay 2 vs AirPlay: How do you control it?